Watershed and Pollution Prevention Education

 The Think Blue Brigade is coordinated by education partner I Love A Clean San Diego.

 Project SWELL (Stewardship: Water Education for Lifelong Leadership) is a standards-based elementary school science curricula that teaches children about the importance of the region's recreational waterways.
-Developed through a ground-breaking partnership between the City of San Diego, the San Diego Unified School District (SDUSD) and San Diego Coastkeeper, Project SWELL helps to empower and educate students about how to understand and improve the condition of San Diegos local waterways.
+Developed through a ground-breaking partnership between the City of San Diego, the San Diego Unified School District and San Diego Coastkeeper, Project SWELL helps to empower and educate students about how to understand and improve the condition of San Diegos local waterways.

 Project SWELL is coordinated by education partner San Diego Coastkeeper.